download our guide on how you can manage absenteeismget the guide

 These are generally good practices from a workforce management and scheduling perspective.
 They help to ensure that you're always making the best use of available talent and deploying people where they're most effective, regardless of your current position with respect to absenteeism.

-Furthermore, pinpointing the competencies required to complete critical tasks and having a clear picture of the skills in your labor force will help to inform your training and development plans.
+Furthermore, pinpointing the competencies required to complete critical tasks and having a clear picture of the skills in your labour force will help to inform your training and development plans.
 Putting dedicated training programs in place to upskill in these vital areas will help to ensure you can always keep your core business running, even when you're understaffed.

 look for the root causes of absenteeism